ethan-se/ucl-east-food-queue-gauge/README.md

 ## Overview

-Gauge & Grab is an IoT-based decision support system designed to help UCL East campus users quickly choose where to eat by visualizing real-time queue data through both a physical gauge and an augmented reality digital twin.
+Gauge & Grab is an IoT-based decision support system designed to help UCL East campus users quickly choose where to eat by visualizing real-time queue data through both a physical gauge and an augmented reality digital{twin}(https://youtube.com/shorts/w2yIuAzpJI0?si=rPMWGunTOieLFzZq)

 The system addresses a common campus challenge: uncertainty about where to dine during peak hours.
 By combining live MQTT data streams with intuitive physical and digital interfaces, users can make informed dining decisions in under 5 seconds.